abdulrehman04/Ternary-Search-Tree/readme.md

 - Build a character-efficient Ternary Search Tree
 - Benchmark insert and search operations at scale
 - Use VSC's HPC to evaluate performance under large inputs
+- Project contains a `screenshots` folder to show screenshots from HPC

 ---